return42/sphkerneldoc/linux_src_doc/kernel/time/timer_c.rst

 Description
 -----------

-The kernel will do a ->function(->data) callback from the timer interrupt at the ->expires point in the future.
+The kernel will do a ->function(@timer) callback from the timer interrupt at the ->expires point in the future.
 The current time is 'jiffies'.

-The timer's ->expires, ->function (and if the handler uses it, ->data) fields must be set prior calling this function.
+The timer's ->expires, ->function fields must be set prior calling this function.

 Timers with an ->expires field in the past will be executed in the next timer tick.